jacobrask/styledocco/README.md

 StyleDocco generates documentation and style guide documents from your stylesheets.

 Stylesheet comments will be parsed through [Markdown](http://en.wikipedia.org/wiki/Markdown) and displayed in a generated HTML document.
-You can write code examples prefixed with 4 spaces or between [code fences](http://github.github.com/github-flavored-markdown/) (<code>```</code>) in your comments, and StyleDocco both renders the HTML and shows the code example.
+You can write code examples prefixed with 4 spaces or between [code fences](http://github.github.com/github-flavored-markdown/) (<code>```</code>) in your comments, and StyleDocco renders a preview with the styles applied, and shows the example HTML code.

 An important philosophy of StyleDocco is to introduce as little custom syntax as possible, maintaining the stylesheet comments readable and useful even without StyleDocco.